CVCEeu-dh/histograph/README.md

 	cp settings.example.js setttings.js

+Install [Neo4j](http://neo4j.com/) version: 2.1.8 and set database properties to deal with auto_indexing in `conf/neo4j.properties` file.

+	# Autoindexing

+	# Enable auto-indexing for nodes, default is false
+	node_auto_indexing=true

+	# The node property keys to be auto-indexed, if enabled
+	node_keys_indexable=full_search,name_search

+Complete the installation by pointing to a location in your system that will store the neo4j data (`conf/neo4j-server.properties`)

+	# location of the database directory
+	org.neo4j.server.database.location=data/graph.db

-Run the setup script: it will add some constraint to the neo4j db.
+Run then the setup script: it will add some constraint to neo4j db.

 	node scripts\manage.js --task=setup

-Modify fields accordingly, then test in order to check that everything has been installed.
+Modify neo4j related configuration in your histograph settings.js file, then run tests and check that everything runs properly.

 	npm test